About the Program

 - 1 or 2 Spanish language course (offered at a variety of levels from Beginner to Advanced): Required Medical Spanish and optional Early Start Spanish

-- 2 Jefferson East Falls courses, which apply directly to Health Science and Physician Assistant programs: Genetics (with Lab) and Public Health Issues
+- 1-2 Jefferson East Falls courses, which apply directly to Health Science and Physician Assistant programs: Public Health Issues and Genetics (with lab)

 - Will fulfill your required Health Science Elective and Biology Elective.